 STOP!
-Check your posture.
-Where is your head positioned right now as you are reading this article?
-If you are bending your head forward, you could be putting up to 60 pounds of pressure on your neck!
+Check your posture: where is your head positioned right now as you’re reading this article?
+If you are bending your head forward, you could be putting up to 60 pounds of pressure on your neck.
 In an upright position, the human head weighs about 12 pounds, but a small shift forward steadily increases the pressure on the neck muscles, bones and disks between the bones.

 Test for Neck Pain:

 - With your head upright, draw your chin slightly inward.
 This should feel good as you gently stretch the muscles at the back of the neck.

 - Now drop your head forward about 2 inches and hold.
 You should feel the muscles working to hold your head now weighing in at about 32 pounds.

 - Lower your head another inch.
 Feel the pressure adding up?
 Your neck is now supporting approximately 42 pounds.

 - Last one.
 Lower your head so you are almost looking directly at the ground.
 Your neck is now supporting a whopping 60 pounds!

 Causes of Neck Pain